 4. Add a few drops of food coloring of your choice to the science beaker with water.

-5. Fill the remainder of Science Container with the oil.
-Be sure to leave enough space at top to allow for snowy bubbling effects
+5. Fill the remainder of the science container with the oil.
+Be sure to leave enough space at the top to allow for snowy bubbling effects.

 7. Snowy Science Challenge Ask your child if they can make their snowflake fly in the container without shaking it.